denten-books/plain-text/20-metaphor.md

 of the time, one would enter the command `k` in combination with other keys to delete or "kill" a file, while on other systems, Shneiderman complained, `k` stood for "keep a file," the opposite from killing it [@shneiderman_direct_1983, 65].
-In the conversational model, the command stands in a contingent relationship to the intended effect, whereas in the direct manipulation model the knob and the movement of the paddle relate mimetically.
-In the language of Peircean semiotics, the direct manipulation paradigm favors the "iconic" relationship between representation and the object of interest, by which the two relate through shared elements of structure and composition [@peirce_algebra_1992; @jakobson_few_1977;
+In the conversational model, the command stood in a contingent relationship to the intended effect, whereas in the direct manipulation model the dial and paddle related mimetically.

-@norman_user_1986, 110].
+In the language of Peircean semiotics, the direct manipulation paradigm favored the "iconic" relationship between representation and object of interest, by which the two relate through shared elements of structure and composition [@peirce_algebra_1992; @jakobson_few_1977; @norman_user_1986, 110].
 Consider the game controller for Pong.
-The movement of the knob mimics the movement of the paddle it represents.
+The dial's rotation mimics the movement of the paddle it represents.
 Like an onomatopoeic word, the one resembles and imitates the other.
 The central idea of direct manipulation involved an attempt to move past conversational contingency.
-Where there are numerous ways to instruct the machine to return a serve, the knob limits the player's instrumental vocabulary to two axes.
+Where there were numerous verbal ways to instruct a machine to return a serve, dials constrained a player's instrumental vocabulary in one dimension: clockwise or counterclockwise.
+These movements are less arbitrary than words, because they contain a direct topological mapping of properties.

 In their field-defining work on human-computer interaction, Edwin Hutchins, Donald Norman, and James Hollan wrote: